maunesh/advanced-lane-detection-for-self-driving-cars/README.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]

+###1.
+Camera Calibration
+The camera that is being used may have distortion, which can cause erros in calculations.
+So we first need to calibrate the camera and calculate the calibration matrix.
+Camera looks at World-Points (3D) and converts them to Image-Points (2D).
+Using some chessboard images, that would have predictable patterns, I am calibrating the camera.
+The code for camera calibration step is contained in the [`camera_calibration.py`](camera_calibration.py).

 ###Pipeline (single images)